SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

 whereas computed properties calculate (rather than store) a value.

 Stored and computed properties are usually associated with instances of a particular type.
-However, for value types, they can also be associated with the type itself.
+However, properties can also be associated with the type itself.
-Such properties are known as static properties.
+Such properties are known as type properties.

-In addition, you can define property observers to monitor and respond to changes in a property's value.
+In addition, you can define property observers to monitor changes in a property's value, which you can respond to with custom actions.
-Property observers can even be added to properties that your subclass inherits from its superclass, and are an easy way to add custom actions in response to property value changes.
+Property observers can be added to stored properties you define yourself, and also to properties that a subclass inherits from its superclass.

 .. note::